Organizing data¶

 How is the Project data path determined?
 The data path is initialized according to the following rules ordered by priority:

-folder located in the same directory from where the project is run if existing (typically the OneCode project data folder) - to the current working directory for all other cases
+2. to the data folder located in the same directory from where the project is run if existing (typically the OneCode project data folder)